Maritime Nigeria

 ETO

-As the Truck Transit Park Ltd, operators and managers of ETO seek renewal of its expired or expiring operational license, stakeholders are tasking NPA for a thorough review and clinical audit of TTP capabilities before any renewal is considered.
-Internal or external saboteurs of ETO must severely dealt with to deter state and non-state actor who profit from traffic chaos from attempting traffic disruption with Apapa.
+As the Truck Transit Park Ltd, TTP, operators and managers of ETO seek renewal of its expired or expiring operational license, stakeholders are tasking NPA for a thorough review and clinical audit of TTP capabilities before any renewal is considered.
+Internal or external saboteurs of ETO must be severely dealt with to deter state and non-state actor who profit from traffic chaos from attempting traffic disruption within Apapa.

 “We have deployed a new electronic barrier system at all Lagos port complex terminals to improve traffic and control access.
-This system is integrated with the Eto electronic call-up system to further enhance effective traffic management; Dantsoho has said.
+This system is integrated with the Eto electronic call-up system to further enhance effective traffic management” Dantsoho has said.

 The NPA boss has several reports on his shelves and men on ground to deliberate with on ETO efficiency going forward.